 The University of California, San Diego is offering free online course on Data Structures.
 This will help you to understand what is going on inside a particular built-in implementation of a data structure and what to expect from it.

 In this six week course, applicants will learn about data structures that are used in computational thinking – both basic and advanced.
-This course will start on April 1, 2018.
+This course is self-paced.

 Course At A Glance